MatthewThePham/Counter-Club/readme.md

 # Remember This! - Number based memory game.

-This is an Alexa skill tests your memory by reading out a random list of numbers and then asks you if a certain number was in that list.
+This is an Alexa game which tests your memory by reading out a random list of numbers.
+It then checks if you can recall a certain number on that list.

-* __Features__
+__Features__
 * High score with Dynamodb.
 * Added Speechcon for personality.
 * Fallback handler for unhandled user input.

 ### Live example
 To try a live example of this skill, you can enable the [Remember This!](https://www.amazon.com/NotMatt-Counter-Club/dp/B07FNK6TR8/ref=sr_1_1?s=digital-skills&ie=UTF8&qid=1532144294&sr=1-1&keywords=counter+club).
-Just say: `Alexa, enable Remember This` and then `Alexa, open Remember This`.
+Just say: `Alexa, enable Counter Club` and then `Alexa, open Counter Club`.

 ### Development of skill